 Currently, the two centres are located on adjacent sites with a pedestrian walkway link.
 In the past they operated as two independent shopping centres.
-Due to this, the architectural language of the centres vastly differ, and there is no convenient method for the visitor of move in between the two.
+Due to this, the architectural language of the centres vastly differ, and there is no convenient method for the visitor of move between the two.

-The architectural concept looks at consolidating the two malls, relocating the existing second major tenant, introducing a new food precinct and speciality tenancies, providing additional undercroft car parking and updating the centre to a modern architectural aesthetic.
+The architectural concept looks at consolidating the two malls, relocating the existing second major tenant, introducing a new food precinct and specialty tenancies, providing additional undercroft car parking and updating the centre to a modern architectural aesthetic.